 The raw data supporting this analysis is not available, as access to the CPRD data is controlled by a data monitoring committee.
 Interested researchers can apply directly to the In this scenario, sharing the code represents a

 As such, this analyses has been reported in line with the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) reporting guidelines37 (see Appendix ?? for the STROBE checklist).

+All of these attempts at openness should aid with easy synthesis of this analysis and allow future work to be built on top (you get me)

 Conclusions